Valt25/innometrics-os-linux-agent/README.md

     Can be done by next command, but using browser it will be much faster

     `curl -s https://api.github.com/repos/Valt25/innometrics-os-linux-agent/releases/latest | grep "browser_download_url" | cut -d : -f 2,3 | tr -d \" | xargs wget`

+* Then you need to unzip archive and cd in created dir

+    `tar -xvzf ~/Загрузки/innometrics.tar.gz`

+    `cd release`
 * To install all dependencies you have to run install.sh script

     `./install.sh`